sytone/VisualStudioCodeArduino/README.md

+# Forked by *sytone* for the following
+- [x] Added serial console in powershell as a task.
+- [x] Added verbose logging to the output.

+---

 # Forked by *russdunn* for the following
 - [ ] Issue with port permissions (Ubuntu 16.04.1 x64)
 - Workaround to be noted in the guide.